microsoft/makecode-csp/content/unit-5/day-7/logic-in-loops-unplugged.md

     * If you roll a 3 or 5, roll again.
     * It is possible to take a card from one of the piles more than once.
     * Keep rolling until you have three cards.
     * When you have three cards, write a complete sentence that incorporates the words on the cards drawn.
 Use all 3 words.
-Students can use the [Sentence Puzzles]() page to keep track of their sentences.
+Students can use the <a href="/unit-5/day-7/sentence-puzzles">Sentence Puzzles</a> page to keep track of their sentences.
 * When each group has a sentence, ask groups to show the words they selected and read their sentence.
 * Repeat this steps of rolling the die, getting cards, and writing a sentence several times until the students are comfortable with the process.
 * When the students are comfortable with the process, instruct them to describe the steps of the process using the concepts and terms used when discussing loops and logic.